oubino/locpix_points/README.rst

 This repository allows for analysis of SMLM data using graph neural networks.

-All code in TMA repository prepares data from ONI API (download, link with outcomes, save as .parquet wiht outcomes in metadata).
+Data can be .csv or .parquet files

 This repository then does the following:
     - Initialise a project directory
+    - Preprocess
+    - Annotate each fov or localisation
     - Feature extraction
-    - Preprocess for Pytorch geometric
-    - Annotate or prepare GT labels
     - Process for Pytorch geometric
     - Train
     - Evaluate